CZ-NIC/knot/doc/reference.rst

 config
 ------

 A backend specific configuration.
-A directory for PEM storage (the path can be specified as a relative path to :ref:`kasp-db<zone_kasp-db>`) or a configuration string for PKCS #11 storage.
+A directory with PEM files (the path can be specified as a relative path to :ref:`kasp-db<zone_kasp-db>`) or a configuration string for PKCS #11 storage.